wafibismail/cc_homework_1/cc_bad_code.md

 ### Disinformation

 "var canvasArray" actually references an HTMLCollection object, not an Array.
-While in some ways it can be treated as an array i.e. has property "length" to be used to iterate thru elements in a for-loop by index, it has other possible functionalities not available to Arrays such as accessing elements by their HTML attribute "id".
+While in some ways it can be treated as an Array i.e. has property "length" to be used to iterate thru elements in a for-loop by index, it has other possible functionalities not available to Arrays such as accessing elements by their HTML attribute "id".

 Naming the local variable just "canvases" in this case would even be better as that would be the minimum to do.
-Causing disinformation is worse than meeting minimum requirements.
+Causing disinformation is worse than meeting minimum requirements with no added information.

 ### Lack of meaningful distinctions